An Overview of California’s Water Challenges and Solutions

 Two years ago, schools were closed and thousands evacuated from homes, escaping a 2.5 million pound per day methane leak in Aliso Canyon, in LA County.
 The leak took months to seal.
 Over its 16-year life in the atmosphere, methane traps about 100 times the heat of CO2.
 LA depended on the methane stored at Aliso Canyon for dozens of power plants.

-Southern California Edison (SCE), serving 15 million people in the LA area, acted at heroic speed by utility standards.
-Already challenged with the closing of its last two nuclear reactors, SCE will also close about 30 peaking gas (methane) plants.
-By 2020, it will also close a number of larger once-through-water-cooled methane plants because drought has forced California to water efficiency.
-The massive loss of central generation is successfully being accommodated with renewables, energy-efficient building retrofits, energy pricing and cloud services that move demand off-peak, and with intelligent energy storage.
+Although Southern California Edison (SCE) does not own Aliso Canyon, nor have any responsibility in the leak, SCE wanted to effectively manage its use of natural gas.
+By 2020, California will see a number of larger once-through-water-cooled generating plants close because of regulations affecting use of ocean water for such cooling.
+The loss of central generation is successfully being accommodated with renewables, energy-efficient building retrofits, energy pricing and cloud services that move demand off-peak, and with intelligent energy storage.

 Teaming up with Advanced Microgrid Solutions, Irvine Ranch Water District will be using an energy storage system to reduce its costs and help ease demand on the grid during peak hours.
 The seven megawatt (MW) and 34 megawatt-hour (MWh) storage network will utilize Tesla batteries to store power at three water treatment plants, six pumping stations, a deep water aquifer treatment plant and a groundwater desalter facility.